eco/toolkit/apps/sdk-demo/README.md

 npm ci
 ```

 Add the appropriate environment variables to a `.env.local` file in the root of the demo directory.
-You can ual.ese the `.env.example` file as a template.
+You can use the `.env.example` file as a template.

 Then, run the development server: